build-on-aws/bedrock-agents-streamlit/README.md

 </portfolio_example>

-Here is an example of n email formatted.
+Here is an example of a formatted email.
 Double check that the FOMC report is a summary of the knowledge base responses.

 <email_format>